Ongoing Enablement Description

 ReliaQuest will assign an implementation specialist that is responsible for managing the implementation process.
-The process will start with a kickoff call with Customer and be a remote process with the exception of an optional onsite workshop.
+The process will start with a kickoff call with Customer and be a remote process.
 The following will be delivered during implementation:

 • Setup of site to site VPN, API integration of GreyMatter, and Thycotic (See Section 6.1 – Connectivity and Access for further details), and ReliaQuest is authorized to use Third Party Platform Providers to support or enable GreyMatter and the Ongoing Enablement.

 • Workflow configuration to include data flows, communication mapping, and change management